TCP-Lab/transportome_profiler/README.md

 The variable `A_FOLDER_THAT_WILL_CONTAIN_THE_DATA` should be the directory where you want the (rather bulky) data to live.
 The directory can be anywhere you want, but care must be taken that **YOU DO NOT CHOOSE `./transportome_profiler/data`** as a data directory!
 It is the place where your actual data directory will be linked to.
 Beware of paradoxes!

 ### A note for developers
 This is the same workflow you use to start working on the project on a new PC.
-You can then simply re-run `make all` as you work to regenerate the final paper.
+You can then simply re-run `make all` as you work.

 ## Other make targets
 There are several make targets if you do not want to rerun all the steps of the analysis (like `all` does):